apache/accumulo-examples/docs/sample.md

     9255 doc:url []    file://foo.txt

 The example above is replicated in a java program using the Accumulo API.
-Below is the program name and the command to run it.
+Below is the program name, and the command to run it.

     ./bin/runex sample.SampleExample

 The commands below look under the hood to give some insight into how this feature works.
 The commands determine what files the sampex table is using.

-    root@instance sampex> tables -l
+    root@instance> tables -l
     accumulo.metadata    =>        !0
     accumulo.replication =>      +rep
     accumulo.root        =>        +r
-    sampex               =>         2
+    examples.sampex      =>         2
     trace                =>         1
     root@instance sampex> scan -t accumulo.metadata -c file -b 2 -e 2<
     2< file:hdfs://localhost:10000/accumulo/tables/2/default_tablet/A000000s.rf []    702,8